5 Disadvantages of Pontoon Boats

 5. Outboard Noise

 Older outboard engines are loud, but newer outboards are very pleasant.
-In fact, at idle I can't even hear if my Yamaha 115hp engine is turned on or not.
+In fact, when idle, I can't even hear whether my Yamaha 115hp engine is turned on or not.

 At wide open throttle, you definitely hear the motor.
 It's loud but not annoyingly so.
 In fact, if you're an avid fisherman, you may want to consider investing in a pontoon trolling motor that's much quieter.